 The 90th Anniversary begins a decade of gathering stories and materials from across the College’s history which can serve as a resource for the celebration of our centenary in 2028.
 To this end past pupils, teachers and parents are invited to contribute memorabilia and oral histories to the College Archives.
 The College eagerly looks forward to recording conversations that will add to the College’s existing, rich, historical records.
 Please contact Kieran Donnelly, the College Archivist, via email@example.com

-As part of the College’s 90th Anniversary, two special events are being held.
-Please click on each event to learn more about it or to purchase tickets to the Ball or register for the Sr Claire Gardiner Day.
+As part of the College’s 90th Anniversary, two special events were held.
+Please click on each event to learn more about it.

 Sr Claire Gardiner Day

 The College is delighted to announce the MC for the Circles of Justice Forum as:

 Julia developed a passion for justice while still a student at Loreto.
 She embraced her many years at university working with disadvantaged children on Edmund Rice Camps and with the homeless and marginalised of Brisbane on Eddie’s Van.
 Through these organisations she has been gifted many other opportunities including stays at Cana Communities in Sydney and facilitating retreats and immersions for students so they too could have similar experiences.
 More recently, she has travelled to Kenya as part of the Edmund Rice Foundation’s Gone Fishing program.
 Julia is an emergency physician working at Ipswich Hospital and continues to advocate for her patients, particularly those with mental illness, treating them with dignity and respect.
 Her favourite job is as mother to a very busy 20 month old.

 The College is also delighted to announce the following speakers for the Circles of Justice Forum.